Asset Returns, Portfolio Choice, and Proportional Wealth Taxation: Conclusion and Further Work

 This paper establishes that a proportional wealth tax levied at a uniform rate on the market value of all assets is neutral with respect to four dimensions of the investor's problem: the risk-reward profile of wealth (CV invariance), the optimal portfolio weights (including the tangency portfolio), the geometric relationship between the tax and portfolio choice (orthogonality), and the per-share asset price (pricing neutrality).
 These results are derived first under geometric Brownian motion and then generalised to any return distribution in the location-scale family; the two distributional assumptions that matter---finite second moments and proportionality of the tax---are minimal.

-The neutrality rests on three conditions: universal taxation at market value, frictionless markets, and dividend consumption rather than reinvestment.
+The neutrality rests on two conditions: universal taxation at market value, and frictionless markets.
+The payment mechanism---whether the tax is funded from dividends, share sales, or other taxable wealth---does not affect the result, provided that reinvested dividends remain within the tax base (Appendix~\ref{app:dividends}).
 A complementary analysis under the CAPM (\Cref{sec:capm_specialcase}) confirms that after-tax betas equal pre-tax betas, the security market line contracts uniformly, and---under CRRA preferences---general equilibrium returns and prices are identical to the no-tax benchmark.
 This analysis also identifies a pricing error in \citet{Fama2021}, who adds the wealth tax to the cost of capital without recognising that the entire opportunity set, including the risk-free rate, is contracted by the same factor.

-When the three conditions fail, three channels of non-neutrality emerge with opposing price effects: book-value taxation raises valuations for assets with $\theta < 1$; liquidity frictions and dividend extraction lower them.
+When these conditions fail, three channels of non-neutrality emerge with opposing price effects: book-value taxation raises valuations for assets with $\theta < 1$; liquidity frictions and dividend extraction lower them.
 The net effect is asset-class specific and depends on institutional details---book-to-market ratios, illiquidity costs, and the profitability of foregone investment.

 \textbf{Directions for further work.} Several extensions would strengthen and complement the analysis.

 On the \emph{theoretical} side, the model could be embedded in a multi-period consumption-saving framework with endogenous labour supply, where the wealth tax interacts with the intertemporal allocation of resources.
 A general equilibrium analysis with heterogeneous agents facing different effective tax rates---as arises under progressive taxation or asset-class exemptions---would connect the Security Market Fan mechanism of \Cref{sec:capm_smf} to equilibrium asset pricing with realistic tax codes.
 The interaction between the wealth tax and income or capital gains taxes is unexplored in our framework and relevant for optimal tax design.